-OFFICE CAREERS (OFC) 159 (4) BEGINNING SHORTHAND (3 LEC., 2 LAB.)
+OFFICE CAREERS (OFC) 159 (4)

+BEGINNING SHORTHAND (3 LEC., 2 LAB.)

 Prerequisites: Credit or concurrent enrollment in Office Careers 172 or one year of typing in high school.
 The principles of Gregg Shorthand are introduced.
 Included is the development of the ability to read, write, and transcribe shorthand outlines.
 Knowledge of the mechanics of English is also developed.
 Laboratory fee.

-OFFICE CAREERS (OFC) 160 (3) OFFICE MACHINES (3 LEC.)
+OFFICE CAREERS (OFC) 160 (3) OFFICE CALCULATING MACHINES (3 LEC.)

-This course focuses on the development of skills in using office machines.
-Adding machines, printing calculators, electronic display calculators, and electronic printing calculators are included.
+This course focuses on the development of skills in using electronic calculators.
 Emphasis is on developing the touch system for both speed and accuracy.
+Business math and fundamentals are reviewed.